Best Service Virtualization Tools

 IBM DevOps Test Virtualization

-• Web: HTTP(S), REST, SOAP, GraphQL; no gRPC
+• Web: HTTP(S), REST, SOAP, GraphQL

 • Messaging: IBM MQ incl. z/OS, JMS, Kafka, RabbitMQ, MQTT, TIBCO EMS, Rendezvous and SmartSockets